Is your home or workplace in the center of the city, surrounded by traffic, or near a construction site, warehouse, or quarry?

 Before you buy, you might be able to find out how many decibels a model runs at on its packaging or website listing.
 If the air purifier for allergies you purchase is too small to handle the size of the room it will be placed in, it will run at higher speeds than usual to compensate.
 This also means that it will always be turned up to its maximum volume.

 The amount of use and the air quality around the unit will determine how long the filter lasts.
-If you’re considering purchasing an air purifier with a HEPA or carbon filter, find out how often the manufacturer recommends replacing it and how much replacement filters cost.
+If you’re considering purchasing a HEPA air purifier or carbon filter, find out how often the manufacturer recommends replacing it and how much replacement filters cost.
 The lifespan of a filter can range from three months to a year.
 The price of a filter can range from $15 to $50.

 You won’t have to worry about maintenance costs if you buy an ionic air cleaner.
 This is due to the lack of a degradable filter in these machines.
 A type of electrostatic collection filter is included in some ionizers to collect harmful particles from the air, but this filter is washable and reusable.
 Ionic air purifiers are the cheapest to purchase and maintain.